-- For Downhill, Giant Slalom and Super-G competitions at the Olympic Winter Games, FIS World Ski Championships, FIS World Cup, FIS Continental Cups and FIS World Junior Ski Championships competition suits must conform to the Specifications for Alpine Competition Equipment. - The competition suit must have a label attesting conformity with FIS specifications for competition suits.
+- For all Alpine Events (except Slalom) at all FIS levels, competition suits must conform to the specifications for competition equipment. - At all Alpine Events (except Slalom), the competition suit for Olympic Winter Games, FIS World Ski Championships, FIS World Cup (level 0), FIS Continental Cups, Universiade and FIS World Junior Championships (level 1) must have a label attesting conformity with FIS specifications for competition suits.